Tales of the Night Watchman: The Monster Movie Trilogy and Sequels (2013–2019)

 After a young woman is mysteriously killed, the Night Watchman learns that a coven of vampires has taken over the bat exhibit at the Bronx Zoo, and they may have a sympathizer in the form of an odd zookeeper fascinated by bats.
-"The Night Collector" was illustrated by Molly Ostertag.
+"The Night Collector" was illustrated by Lee Knox Ostertag.

 The sequel, "Sanctuary" tells the story of what happens to the lady vampires after Silverback is killed.
 They flee the Bronx and take shelter in a dark sky sanctuary in Upstate New York.
 But all is not well.
 They banish Carissa for arguing that Scooter is the rightful successor to their leader, that the legacy of leadership should remain with a male Night Collector.
 The other vampires disagree, and it leads to a divisive showdown after their fellow clanswoman, Valeria, befriends a group of mysterious sisters who also live in the forest.
 It was numbered "Issue Seven" in sequence with "The Long Fall" issues and was written by Alyssa Varner, drawn by Victoria Lau, colored by Vicky Leta, with a cover by Robin Ha.